tomyam2020/eslint-plugin-complex-logic/README.md

 ## Usage

-The rule takes one option, which is the maximum number of logical operators in an expression.
+The rule takes one option, which is the maximum allowed number of logical operators in an expression.
 The default is 5.

 You can set the option like this in `.eslintrc.js`: